 The controller is further examined by simulating the cases with higher-intensity gusts.
-The results are compared in Figs. 19 and 18 for the system subjected to the control surface inputs of Fig. 17.
+The results are compared in Figs. 17 and 18 for the system subjected to the control surface inputs of Fig. 19.
 The increase in path deviation observed is not linear with the increase in gust intensity because the turbulent time domain curves are not the same with only magnitude change.
-The profile of the gust velocities, particularly the values close to the end of gust excitation, directly affects the aircraft's flight
+The profile of the gust velocities, particularly the values close to the end of gust excitation, directly

-Fig. 15: Aircraft trajectory response during flight under asymmetric stochastic gust excitation with turbulence intensity of 4.1 m/s even for the high gust intensity considered (5.1 $m s^{-1}$ ), the flight is still controllable.
+Fig. 12 Pitch angle and aircraft trajectory response during flight under symmetric stochastic gust excitation with different turbulence intensities affects the aircraft's flight path after the gust disappears.
+The results indicate that the aircraft's lateral position is primarily affected by the different gust intensities.
+In addition, the aircraft drifts down after the gust excitation in all cases, with a greater deviation for the gust with higher intensities.
+However, even for the high gust intensity considered (5.1 m s^{-1}), the flight is still controllable.